pluralsh/documentation/pages/adding-new-application/guide.md

 ## 3. Add your cloud config

-From the root of the `plural-artifacts/` directory, navigate to the `terraform/` directory.
+From the root of the `hasura/` directory (not the one on `helm/` directory but its parent directory), navigate to the `terraform/` directory.
 Terraform is a tool for creating, updating, and destroying cloud infrastructure via configuration rather than a graphical user interface.
 If you are not familiar with it, we suggest reading through the [Terraform docs](https://www.terraform.io/language).
 The files that are located inside this directory are responsible for creating various cloud objects -- i.e. Kubernetes namespaces, AWS IAM roles, and service accounts.

 ```
 cd terraform